 Editor’s note: The U.S. State Department currently has Cuba at a Level 4 (Do Not Travel) warning level.
 There are ongoing protests throughout the country.
 Keep an eye on warning levels and the news to inform your decision to travel here.

 Under the radar?
 Yes.
 Open to Americans?
 Also yes.
 Djibouti has picturesque beaches on the Gulf of Aden, amazing volcanic and mineral formations, salt lakes and world-class diving.
-This destination on the Horn of Africa requires travelers to obtain approval for an eVisa and take a PCR test up to 72 hours before departure (not more than 120 hours before arrival).
+This destination on the Horn of Africa requires travelers to be fully vaccinated and obtain approval for an eVisa and take a PCR test up to 72 hours before departure (not more than 120 hours before arrival).
 All passengers take a minimally-invasive saliva test for COVID-19 on arrival ($30).
 If a high number of passengers on your flight test positive you may have to take a PR test too.
 Masks are required at airports and you must carry hand sanitizer with you during your trip and observe social distancing.

 Whether you want to see the pyramids or go diving in the Red Sea, you’ll need to show a paper copy of a PCR test with a QR code taken up to 96 hours before your arrival in Egypt if you’re traveling from the USA.
 The State Department has heard anecdotal reports of passengers with tests taken over 72 hours before boarding being turned away.
 There could be some confusion because most other countries are only given a 72-hour window.
 You also need to show proof of health insurance.
 If you’re traveling directly to the resort town of Sharm El Sheikh, you can fly without a PCR test, take one on arrival then quarantine at your hotel until the results come through.
 Masks must be worn in public.

 If you want to explore the lush landscape, beaches and archaeology of El Salvador, you can, with no further entry requirements.
 Masks must be worn at all times and there’s health screening at the airports.